Search by Keyword

 After the above mentioned edit pieces were completed, they spent considerable time completing four new songs before taking a tea break and conversing with their publisher Dick James.
 With the break over at approximately 10 pm, it was now time to go back to work.
 "They had gotten all the hard work behind them and now had to knock off three more songs before it got too late," engineer Geoff Emerick relates, "because they were due up in Scotland the next day to resume touring.
 In essence, the rest of the session was a live performance, very much like their debut album."

 The last hour and a half of the session was taken up with recording three of the group's favorite cover songs.
-After recording George Harrison's enthusiastic rendition of "Everybody's Trying To Be My Baby," John Lennon stepped up to the microphone for a single take of "Rock And Roll Music."
+After completing the recording George Harrison's enthusiastic rendition of "Everybody's Trying To Be My Baby," John Lennon stepped up to the microphone for a single take of "Rock And Roll Music."
 No overdubs were needed, not even for the vocals.
 The echo delay used on George's previous track was used here as well which eliminated the need for double-tracking.
 The two minutes and thirty seconds needed to record this song occurred around 11 pm that evening.

 One controversial aspect about this song is its instrumentation.
 This controversy centers around the identity of the pianist on this song.
 Most writers take the stance that George Martin played the piano as he did on previous Beatles recordings, such as "Misery" and "Long Tall Sally."
 This conclusion is drawn no doubt from Mark Lewisohn's "The Beatles Recording Sessions," which states this as being the case.